-A copywriter who understands telehealth can help you write content for your website and other marketing materials that will attract more patients and encourage existing patients to give telemedicine a try.
+A healthcare copywriter who understands telehealth and healthtech solutions can help you write content for your website and other marketing materials that will attract more patients and encourage existing patients to give telemedicine a try.

 In recent years, more people have found that their health insurance plan includes a telehealth or telemedicine option.
 If they have an ailment, such as a sore throat, rash or sudden case of pink eye, or perhaps need a routine follow-up visit, they can choose to meet with their doctor virtually.

 It’s the next best thing to a 1950s style house call made by a doctor.
 The patient is seen by a doctor and receives medical advice without leaving the comfort of his home and there’s a good possibility the doctor is dispensing that advice from her own home.
 And it’s not just telemedicine, there’s also teledentistry too.